 3.Stay Away From Making Flashy Content

 Don’t include extremely fast-changing image frames in your video.
 Sufficient contrast and video stabilization are sufficient.
-Your video should not have more than three flashes per second.
+Your video should not have more than three flashes per second, so don’t get carried away when you use a free video cutter to split your footage into multiple clips.

 Some of your users might have seizure disorders or migraines.
 Flashy light can trigger their allergy.
 If you want to know that your video doesn’t have flashing content, use a Photo-sensitive Epilepsy Analysis Tool (PEAT) to check.